If you’re not feeling great lately, don’t worry. All of us feel down from time to time, so remember that this too shall pass.

 Spending time with a friendly pet like a dog or cat can be a real mood-booster.
 Ask any pet owner, and they’ll tell you how much love and joy they feel for their pet.

 Several studies point to the physical and mental health benefits of having pets or simply spending time with animals, including:

 - reduced risk of heart disease

 - reduced stress, tension, and blood pressure

 - boosted levels of dopamine and serotonin

 13. Cultivate gratitude

-Some of the advice above, such as cultivating gratitude, journaling, mediation, and exercise, offer not only short-term relief but also offer long-term benefits when practiced conscientiously and consistently.
+Some of the suggestions above, such as cultivating gratitude, journaling, mediation, and exercise, provide not only short-term relief but also offer long-term benefits when practiced conscientiously and consistently.